 At first, it isn’t evident how much remains of the original Santa Catalina Virgen y Martir Convent.
 Because of its prime real estate location, most of what was once the church and convent has over the years been divided into private lots.
 The cloisters of Santa Catalina are now private property, owned by a local family and turned into Restaurant Hotel Convento Santa Catalina.

-Ruins of the church nave – adjacent to the arch, are used to store processional andas.
+Ruins of the church nave – adjacent to the iconic Antigua Guatemala arch, are used to store procession andas.
 Closed to the public, except during Holy Week, when the former church is open to the public and allowed to get up close to the andas.

 Santa Catalina Arch, Agua Volcano in the background

 In 1609, four Augustinian nuns were authorized to start a women’s convent – the second in the city.
 It became popular given that the dowry required to enter was much smaller than at that of La Concepcion Convent.
 As the population of the convent grew, housing 105 nuns and 250 servants, the sisters thought it necessary to expand their building.
 Unfortunately, they were unable to secure a lot adjacent to the original building.

 Calle del Arco, La Merced Church in the background

 The closest property to the convent that nuns were able to acquire was the one directly across the street.
 The first solution proposed – closing the road to join both properties – was vehemently opposed by neighbors, who believed that closing direct access to La Merced Church would be a terrible inconvenience.
 The reason for the nuns proposal was simple – because of their vow of seclusion, nuns were forbidden to interact with the public – inevitable if they were to cross the street.

 Eventually, an enclosed footbridge was proposed and approved in 1693, though some neighbors were still opposed.
 The arch was completed a year later.